Below are relevant library bibliographic databases.

 Helps find current articles that cite earlier work.
 Covers STEM, social sciences, & arts and humanities.
 Has an emerging sources citation index.
 Useful for identifying review articles Note: Web of Science generally does not include conference proceedings in search results.

-Google Scholar provides a simple way to broadly search for scholarly literature across many disciplines and sources.
-(Note: To maximize access to Lehigh resources, when in Google Scholar, go to Settings, then Library links.
+Provides a simple way to broadly search for scholarly literature across many disciplines and sources.
+(Note: To maximize access to Lehigh resources, when in Google Scholar, use the Menu icon in the top left, go to Settings, then Library links.
 Type in Lehigh University and select the check box next to “Lehigh University - Lehigh Links.”
 If we do not subscribe to an article, this setting will enable a Lehigh Link to obtain the article via other access or interlibrary loan.)

 Major resource for chemistry research.
 Many capabilities it provides includes searching chemical literature, plus substance, reaction, structure searching, and property searching.
 Set up instructions can be found here.